b12consulting/nagra/examples/cli.md

 ╰──────────────────┴───────╯
 ```

-Advanced filters can be given wth the `-W` argument, order by with `-O`:
+Advanced filters can be given wth the `-W` argument, and order-by with `-O`:

 ``` sh
 $ nagra select temperature timestamp value  -W'(>= value 2)' -O value